Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

 ## Overview <a id="kedro-pipeline"></a>

-> This Kedro project with Kedro-Viz setup was generated using `kedro 0.19.6`.
+> This Kedro project with Kedro-Viz set up was generated using `kedro 0.19.6`.

 This visualization shows the current (latest) Kedro pipeline.
 This will be updated as the pipeline progresses.